EnigmaCurry/d.rymcg.tech/traefik-forward-auth/README.md

 Using OpenID/OAuth2 will require a login to access your app, but it will not affect what a successfully logged-in person can do in your app.
-If your app has built-in authentication and can check the user header that traefik-forward-auth sends, then your app can limit what the logged-in person can do in the app.
-But if your app can't check the user header, or if your app doesn't have built-in authentication at all, then any person with an account on your Gitea server can log into your app and have full access.
+If your app has a built-in authorization mechanism that can check for the user header that traefik-forward-auth sends, then your app can limit what the logged-in person can do in the app.
+But if your app can't check the user header, or if your app doesn't have built-in authorization at all, then any person with an account on your Gitea server can log into your app and have full access.

 ## Configuration